Life isn’t easy.

 Next, I used the method I usually do when wanting to transfer an image onto gumpaste/fondant.

-Check out some of my newer, detailed videos of how I do it, like the Halo guy tutorial, the Mermaid & Prince tutorial, or this one HERE.
+Check out some of my newer, detailed videos of how I do it as a member of Cakeheads, like the Halo guy tutorial, the Mermaid & Prince tutorial,

 Lines drawn in with food coloring pen.